What's on

 Nearby on IrelandMe

-• Letterfrack - the village where the National Park headquarters and Diamond Hill walks start; Connemara Gateway hotel is there if you want to stay close to the park
+• Letterfrack - where the National Park visitor centre and Diamond Hill walks start

-• Clifden - the planned Connemara capital twenty minutes south of Letterfrack; the Sky Road loop, Derrygimlagh bog where Alcock and Brown landed, and Lowry’s pub for a session
+• Clifden - the Connemara capital with the Sky Road loop, Derrygimlagh bog, and a strong trad music scene